 |Starring||Narrated by Jonathan Bowden|

 This is the transcript by V. S. of the audio of Jonathan Bowden’s short film Against the Turner Prize.
 It was also reprinted in Reactionary Modernism.
-The film can be viewed at the Internet Archive, here.
-A few unintelligible words are marked ???.
-Please post corrections below as comments.
+The film can be viewed in the player below.
+A few unintelligible words in the transcript are marked ???.
+Please post corrections below as comments, and thank you.

 This film shall be entitled Against the Turner Prize.